ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 ## The Matrix data structure

-The Matrix library will be able to deal with 1x1 matrices (i.e. scalar numbers), 1xN matrices (i.e. row-vector), Nx1 matrices (i.e. column vectors) and NxM matrices.
+The Matrix library will be able to deal with 1x1 matrices (i.e. scalar numbers), 1xN matrices (row-vector), Nx1 matrices (column vectors) and NxM matrices.

 The matrix array will be a single memory region, where the matrix elements are stored in [row major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order).

 Matrices store elements.
-The Matrix library will support all *arithmetic* element types, that is to say integer types (signed and unsigned) as well as floating point type.
+The Matrix library will support all *arithmetic* element types, that is to say integer types (signed and unsigned) as well as floating point types.

 The Matrix data structure will have the following private data members:
-- `numRows`: the number of rows in a matrix,
+- `numRows`: the number of rows in a matrix
-- `numColumns`: the number of columns in a matrix,
+- `numColumns`: the number of columns in a matrix
 -  `data`: the actual array of elements in a matrix.
-Modern C++ offers constructs in the language to deal safely with memory; you will use `std::unique_ptr` which garanties that the Matrix class will be safe from a whole range of memory management errors.
+Modern C++ offers constructs in the language to deal safely with memory; you will use `std::unique_ptr` which guaranties that the Matrix class will be safe from a whole range of memory management errors

 Add the following includes at the top of `include/Matrix/Matrix.h`: